humaspasta/MARL-Car-Research-Project/README.md

-The Car project is a Multi-Agent Reinforcement Learning (MARL) project that seeks to maximize the total distance a car travels without crashing.
+The Car project is a RL project that seeks to maximize the total distance a car travels without crashing.
 The files here include all work that are relevant to creating the best network I have so far stored in best_network.txt.

 The project specification is as follows: